 IN-N-OUT Burger uses Coval Multi-Purpose Sealer and Coval Concrete Coat to protect various surfaces inside and outside their buildings.
 Management has their own in-house cleaning crew which was excited that the coatings eliminated the need for power washing and the surfaces look cleaner than they ever have.
 They have now completed application of Coval Products in several locations and approved Coval Products for all 150 of their existing restaurants as well as planning to use them for the average 8 new locations they open each year.

 For more than a year the Golden Gate Bridge District has been testing and expanding their use of Coval Metal Coat, Coval Concrete Coat, Coval Quick Seal & Enhance, Coval Multi-Purpose Sealer, and Coval Anti-Graffiti Coat on the Bridge and on the other facilities they are responsible for.

 In this photo, Coval Metal Coat is being applied as a topcoat over the special paint used on the bridge making it last longer and stay cleaner while protecting the surfaces from corrosion as well as graffiti where the public has access.

 Disneyland - Matterhorn Bobsleds Ride

-The Matterhorn Bobsleds are a pair of intertwined steel roller coasters at Disneyland in Anaheim, California.
-The steel structure that gets epoxy coated two times a year to prevent corrosion.
+The Matterhorn Bobsleds are a pair of intertwined steel roller coasters at Disneyland in Anaheim, California that have successfully been treated with Coval Metal Coat.
+Previously, the steel structure was epoxy coated two times a year to prevent corrosion.
 The success of Coval Metal Coat on the Matterhorn has led to planned use in many other areas of the park including the monorail.